A student doing research in a lab

 All students will be initially admitted to the status of Probationer Research Student (PRS).
 Within a maximum of four terms you will be expected to apply for transfer of status from Probationer Research Student to DPhil status.

 A successful transfer of status from PRS to DPhil status will require a written report.
-Students who are successful at transfer will also be expected to apply for and gain confirmation of DPhil status to show that your work continues to be on track.
+If you are successful at transfer you will also be expected to apply for and gain confirmation of DPhil status to show that your work continues to be on track.
 This will need to done within nine terms of admission for full-time students.

 Full-time students will be expected to submit a thesis within 12 terms of admission.
 To be successfully awarded a DPhil in Atomic and Laser Physics you will need to defend your thesis orally (viva voce)